arnold2957/generate_music_based_emotion/README.md

 In this part, we randomly sample some fragments of same data.

 Because MusicVAE requires the format of MIDI, so we sample on MIDI dataset.
-We also write a function on split MIDI by time.
+We also write a function for split MIDI by time.

 Then we put 2 sampled data into MusicVAE and interpolate to create 2 outputs.